TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-The Protein Concentration Calculator determines the concentration of a protein solution from a spectrophotometric absorbance reading, using either the Beer-Lambert law for direct UV absorbance at 280 nm or a standard curve for colorimetric assays such as Bradford and BCA.
-Molecular biologists, biochemists, and protein chemists use it to figure out how much protein is present in a sample before carrying out downstream experiments that require a precise protein input.
-According to the NCBI Molecular Cloning manual, accurate protein quantification is a prerequisite for reproducible biochemical experiments, as loading errors in gel electrophoresis or incorrect enzyme concentrations in kinetic assays can invalidate entire datasets.
+This tool determines the concentration of a protein solution from a spectrophotometric absorbance reading, using either the Beer-Lambert law for direct UV absorbance at 280 nm or a standard curve for colorimetric assays such as Bradford and BCA.
+Molecular biologists, biochemists, and protein chemists use it to figure out how much protein is present in a sample before downstream experiments that require a precise protein input.
+According to the NCBI Molecular Cloning manual, accurate protein quantification is a prerequisite for reproducible biochemical experiments, since loading errors can invalidate entire datasets.

 The Beer-Lambert Law and the A280 Method